 Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work1.
-The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic, nuclear and particle physics, and solid-state physics.
-The majority of the core modules are taught in Years 1 &2.
-In Years 3 and 4 of the MSci programme you are free to choose from a wide range of elective modules, reflecting the diverse research of the Department, allowing you to specialise in areas of advanced mathematics and theoretical physics up to Masters level standard (FHEQ Level 7).
-In your final year, you will also undertake a substantial research project under supervision within one of our world-leading research groups.
+The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic-, nuclear- and particle physics, and solid-state physics.
+You will spend your third year studying at a partner institution outside of the UK, undertaking a substantial project (at Master's level) and a selection of locally provided modules.
+Year 4 will be spent back at Imperial College, where you will have access to a wide range of elective modules reflecting the diverse research specialisms of the Department.
+You will therefore have the opportunity to either specialise in a specific area of Physics, or receive a broad Physics education up to Masters-level standard (FHEQ Level 7).